Mane shrugs off transfer talk in Senegal win

 The Teranga Lions are two points ahead of Madagascar and Rwanda, who drew on Thursday.

-Elsewhere in the opening round of qualifiers on Saturday, Mali thrashed Congo-Brazzaville and there were also wins for Algeria, Mauritania and The Gambia.
+Elsewhere in the opening round of qualifiers on Saturday, Mali thrashed Congo-Brazzaville and there were also wins for Algeria, Gabon, Mauritania and The Gambia.

 - Zambia beaten in opening Nations Cup qualifier